-Our base case strategy at the JV level has centered around achieving operational excellence and build a robust, competent and sustainable organization.
-This has been achieved by expanding our position as a strategic supplier of high-quality primary aluminium products, while operating at world-class HSE levels.
-Moreover, optimization efforts - particularly in operating cost management - will continue until the JV achieves its full potential.
+Steppingstone of our strategy at the JV level revolves around achieving operational excellence and build a robust, competent, and sustainable operating entity that delivers superior operational and financial performance.
+This has been achieved by expanding our position as a strategic supplier of high-quality primary aluminium products, while operating with best industry practices in terms of HSE and innovation.